hyosung11/Launch-School/Courses/JS109/glossary.md

 #### `Array.prototype.reverse()`

 The `reverse()` method reverses an array in place.
 The first array element becomes the last, and the last array element becomes the first.
+This method mutates the calling array.

 ```js
 const array1 = ['one', 'two', 'three'];